Free shipping on orders over £100

 Berber symbols of luck, prosperity, fertility and happiness in the woven wedding blanket

-Symbols of good fortune for the bride visible on the reverse of Aya, one of our
+Symbols of good fortune for the bride are visible on the reverse of Aya, one of our

 Moroccan wedding blankets

-Each Moroccan wedding blanket tells a story.
-Traditionally, the bride’s mother and female relatives would begin weaving the blanket in anticipation of her wedding day.
+Every Moroccan wedding blanket tells a story.
+Traditionally, the bride’s mother and female relatives begin weaving the blanket in anticipation of her wedding day.

 A blanket can take anything from a few weeks to months to complete.
 Every stitch and sequin reflects the hopes, blessings, and wishes of the family for the bride’s new life.